 It’s a spicy honey sesame tofu that’s sweet and nutty with a crunchy coating made of cornstarch.
 Are you familiar with general Tso chicken?
 Well, it’s close to that but with more zing and yum!

 For this dish I’m using Aunt Sue’s Raw & Unfiltered Honey which comes in two bold flavors – wildflower or clover.
-Because the honey is raw and unfiltered you get the benefits of natural pollen (pure, premium, U.S. Grade A honey), and you also get to support 250+ local independent family beekeepers who make up the Sioux Honey Association Co-op.

 The secret to making this dish lip smacking delicious not only lies in the sauce but in the texture of the tofu.
 You want the outside to be super crispy!